bergesinstitute/grafmethodenglish/book-4-unit-1.md

 4. What did you use to do as a child that you don't do anymore?
 5. Have you ever been to a country where you didn't speak the language?
 6. What are you going to do next summer?
-7. If you could live anywhere in the world, where would you live?
-8. Is there anyone famous you would like to meet?